anil-sn/ml-learning/markdown/Projects.md

 # From Packets to Predictions: A Practical Machine Learning Curriculum for Network Engineers

 This repository contains a comprehensive, hands-on curriculum designed to bridge the gap between deep expertise in fixed access networking and the transformative power of modern AI.
-This is a strategic blueprint for software engineers at Calix (and beyond) to develop practical, production-grade skills in Machine Learning (ML) and Large Language Models (LLMs) by solving problems directly relevant to our domain.
+This is a strategic blueprint for software engineers to develop practical, production-grade skills in Machine Learning (ML) and Large Language Models (LLMs) by solving problems directly relevant to our domain.

 ## The Opportunity: The Next Generation of Network Intelligence